• Skip to primary navigation

 • Serve the loaf cut into slices, either as a vegetarian main dish or as a side dish for any kind of meat or vegetable dish.

-• I particularly like to serve it with a hearty beef goulash, a mushroom stew, and fried or baked sausages of any kind.
+• I particularly like to serve it with a hearty Hungarian beef goulash, a mushroom stew, and fried or baked sausages of any kind.

-• If serving as a main dish, don't forget the garlic sauce, it fits the dish perfectly.
+• If serving as a main dish, don't forget the garlic sauce; it fits the dish perfectly.

 • The garlic sauce will not fit as a side for goulash or something else with sauce, but it will be great together with the polenta and some sausages.